 Whooping cough is miserable for anyone but is hardest on children.
 A baby under 1 year old can die from the constant coughing.
 Babies do not always have the typical "whoop," so it can be hard to know if they have this infection.

 - Breastfeed more or give extra fluids and food.

 - If a child loses weight or seems to have trouble breathing, get medical help.

 The best way to protect against whooping cough is to make sure children get the pertussis (DPT) vaccine.
-See Vaccines (in development).
+See Vaccines.

 Tuberculosis affects children more quickly than adults.
 For a child with a cough lasting 3 weeks or more, especially if there is fever or if someone in the house might have tuberculosis, see Problems with Breathing and Coughing (in development).

 Wheezing is a high-pitched whistling sound when breathing.
 It is caused by tightness inside the lungs or throat and can come with a cold or a more serious problem.
 If wheezing keeps coming back again and again, it is probably asthma.
 It could also be a sign of tuberculosis, especially if the wheezing is heard more on one side of the chest.
 See Problems with Breathing and Coughing (in development).